mmesh/docs/docs/platform/administration/tenants.md

 ---
-title: [Topology] Tenants Administration
+title: "[Topology] Tenants Administration"
-description: A mmesh tenant is a logical component of mmesh that groups networks.
-You can manage the tenants using mmeshctl or the mmesh webUI.
+description: "A mmesh tenant is a logical component of mmesh that groups networks.
+You can manage the tenants using mmeshctl or the mmesh webUI."
 ---

 # Tenants